Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation

 \subsubsection{Data flagging}

-Data in the vicinity of the peak of the long or slow events for which the fitted long glitch template is above three sigmas of the noise are flagged and are not used for the processing (and for the next event fitting).
-For short glitches, data for which the short glitch template is above 0.1 sigmas are flagged.
+For long and slow events, data are flagged in the vicinity of the peak when the fitted long glitch template is above three times the rms noise, and the flagged samples are not used for scientific analysis (or for fitting the next event).
+For events belonging to the short category, or at least detected as such, i.e., for which the fitted long glitch template amplitude is below the detection threshold, data for which the short glitch template is above $0.1\,\sigma$ are flagged.

-At the end of the glitch detection and subtraction, a match filter optimized to detect 2 second exponential decays is applied to the data in order to find events which are left in by the method or events for which the fit failed.
-This introduce an extra flagging to $\approx 0.1\%$ of the data.
-Additional glitch cleaning and use of different adaptive filters were found not to improve data further.
+At the end of the glitch detection and subtraction procedure, a matched filter, optimized to detect 2\,s exponential decays, is applied to the data, in order to find events that are missed by the method, or events for which the fit failed.
+This introduces an extra flagging of about 0.1\% of the data.
+Additional glitch cleaning and the use of different adaptive filters were not found not to improve the data any further.